theapache64/theapache64.github.io/src/content/blog/power-of-two-with-bitwise.md

   - bitwise
 ---

-## Detecting Powers of Two in Kotlin ⚡

 In Kotlin, there’s a neat bit trick to check if a number is a power of two:

 ```kotlin